At night, streets in Granada take a different character.

 When I returned. he remembered my name.

 The restaurant is called ” El Garaje ” because it occupies a spot that someone’s car used to occupy.
 Many homes in Granada have a garage directly in front of their house, You open the iron gates to your property, drive right into a garage, park, and then walk up garage steps and walk right into your living room.
-The owners of this restaurant have turned their garage into a restaurant.
-In their case there are no gates and they are right on a major street where you can park your car on the street or walk to the establishment easily.
+The owners of this restaurant have turned their garage, at the street front, into a restaurant.

 This restaurant has limited seating, and, when full, stays full until someone leaves.
 Paul serves and his wife cooks.